Understanding Black-box Predictions via Influence Functions: Use cases of influence functions

 As a baseline, we tried the common practice of looking at the learned parameters $\hat\theta$ to see if the indicator variable for being a child was obviously different.
 However, this did not work: 14/127 features had a larger coefficient.

 Picking a random child $z_\text{test}$ that the model got wrong, we calculated $-\inflloss(z_i, z_\text{test})$ for each training point $z_i$.
 This clearly highlighted the 4 training children, each of whom were 30-40 times as influential as the next most influential examples.
 The 1 child in the training set who was not readmitted had a very positive influence, while the other 3 had very negative influences.
-Moreover, calculating $\inflinput$ on these 4 children showed that the `child' indicator variable contributed significantly to the magnitude of $\inflloss$.
+Calculating $\inflinput$ on these 4 children showed that a change in the `child' indicator variable had by far the largest effect on $\inflloss$.